 Drink a cup of ginger tea as needed to soothe your stomach and get rid of indigestion.
 Other options include sucking on ginger candy, drinking ginger ale, or making your own ginger water.
 Boil one or two pieces of ginger root in four cups of water.
 Add flavor with lemon or honey before drinking.

-This antispasmodic herb can also remedy indigestion after a meal, as well as soothe other gastrointestinal problems like stomach cramping, nausea, and bloating.
+This antispasmodic herb may also help remedy indigestion after a meal, as well as soothe other gastrointestinal problems like stomach cramping, nausea, and bloating.

 That said, if you want to try it, you can put 1/2 teaspoon of crushed fennel seed in water and allow it to boil for 10 minutes before drinking.
 Drink fennel tea whenever you experience indigestion.
-Another option is to chew fennel seed after meals if certain foods cause indigestion.
+Another option is to chew fennel seeds after meals if certain foods cause indigestion.

 Possible side effects of fennel include nausea, vomiting, and sun sensitivity.

 Sodium bicarbonate is generally safe and nontoxic.
 But drinking large amounts of baking soda can bring on a few unwelcome side effects, such as constipation, diarrhea, irritability, vomiting, and muscle spasms.
-If you drink a solution containing 1/2 teaspoon of baking soda for indigestion, don’t repeat for at least two hours.
+If you drink a solution containing 1/2 tsp of baking soda for indigestion, don’t repeat for at least two hours.

 Along with easing indigestion, lemon water is also an excellent source of vitamin C. However, too much lemon water can wear down tooth enamel and cause increased urination.
 To protect your teeth, rinse your mouth with water after drinking lemon water.

-Licorice root can calm muscle spasms and inflammation in the gastrointestinal tract, which both can trigger indigestion.
+Research shows that licorice root can calm muscle spasms and inflammation in the gastrointestinal tract, which can both trigger indigestion.
 Chew licorice root for relief or add licorice root to boiling water and drink the mixture.